 - Evaluate human behavior

-Alumni with degrees in Cognitive Science have pursued careers in software engineering, educational technology, epidemiology and public health, medicine, management consulting, and the law.
+Alumni with degrees in Cognitive Science have pursued careers in research, software engineering, educational technology, epidemiology and public health, medicine, management consulting, and the law.

 Dept. Undergraduate Group